 University of Alaska Fairbanks

-The Security and Emergency Management program is available as a 100% online degree, or as a hybrid degree.
+The Security and Emergency Management program is available as a 100% online degree or as a hybrid degree.
 Nine required courses cover subjects like disaster response operations and all-hazards risk analysis.
 Students are also asked to complete a state-specific course like Human Security in Alaska or Alaska Native Corporations.
 Upper-level electives are defined by a student’s concentration, which is selected from six options, including Fire Administration and Homeland Security.

 Future emergency managers can find many extracurricular activities and research opportunities at the University of Alaska Fairbanks.
 The university’s chapter of the International Association of Emergency Managers encourages networking and professional development.
 Facilities such as the Center for the Study of Security, Cyber, Hazards, Response and Preparedness and the Virtual Reality Lab connect students with faculty and world-renowned researchers.